arnxvpp/pp/README.md

 ## 🚀 Next Steps

 1. Read `QUICK-START.md`
-2. Follow the 5 simple steps
+2. Follow the 3 simple steps
-3. Your site will be live in 10 minutes!
+3. Your site will be live in 5 minutes!
+4. Zero additional costs - uses your existing MySQL database

 ---